JChrysanthemum/joplin-plugin-todotxt-embed/README.md

 ![screencap](https://raw.githubusercontent.com/JChrysanthemum/joplin-plugin-todotxt-embed/main/docs/clear.gif)

+Add new functions but has little exp in json ?
+Try to look at my [quick-start](quickstart.md)

 **Why not commit to origin repo ?** : **Metis** is a great plugin to use todotxt in joplin.
 But it's hard to be found in plugin market search engie.
 So I rename it with `totxt` to make it to be found easier

 _____